Document Guide — Marriage Acceptance Certificate

 • Destination authority asks for both documents → they may be used together

-• Filing a Philippines PSA Report of Marriage → the Marriage Acceptance Certificate may be used
+• Filing Report of Marriage-related procedures at the Philippine Embassy or Consulate in Japan → the Marriage Acceptance Certificate may be used

 Requirements vary by receiving authority and document purpose.
-Our two-document bundle (family register + Marriage Acceptance Certificate, ¥138,000 — ¥16,000 off the standalone price) is available when both documents are useful.
+Our two-document bundle (family register + Marriage Acceptance Certificate) is offered at a standard package fee of ¥138,000 (tax included) and up; engaging the two documents separately totals approximately ¥154,000 (tax included) and up as a reference.
 We'll check the applicable document set at the quote stage.

 Authentication Requirements by Country